VectorZeroAI/ZeroChat/README.md

 When a users messenge is recieved, 3 of the newest memories are retrieved too.

-Notes:
+*Clarification:*

-A memory is user messenge and its corresponding reply.
+*A memory is user messenge and its corresponding reply.*

 ---